imulus/guidelines/getting-started/README.md

 1. On your command line, type `gem install bundler`.

 ## Install Banshee
-1. On your command line, type `npm install banshee`.
+1. On your command line, type `npm install banshee --global`.

 # Our Tools